sshaar08/pytest-mozwebqa/README.md

 -------

 With Selenium RC you can capture log files.
 By default log files are not captured as these may contain confidential data such as user credentials.
 If you are confident that a test does not contain such data, you can explicitly set the test as public (the public mark has no effect on WebDriver tests, which do not capture logs):

+Privacy marks have higher priority than the `privacy` entry in `mozwebqa.cfg`.

+### List of applicable privacy marks:

+    private, team, share, public_restricted, public

 ### Example